oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data.md

 In this lab, you will:

+- Grant the Data Masking role on your target database
 - View sensitive data in your target database
 - Create a masking policy for your target database
 - Mask sensitive data in your target database by using Data Masking